10 Ways to See the Northern Lights in Manitoba

 Churchill

-Best suited for the DIY traveller, Nanuk Operations offers Nights Under Lights, a guided evening photography outing for the chance to shoot the aurora with the backdrop of a yurt tucked deep in the boreal forest.
-All guests get a clear view of the lights from the yurt's large, wrap-around deck, and can head indoors to warm up near the fire with a night cap in hand.
+Best suited for the DIY traveller, Nanuk Operations offers Nights Under Lights, a multi-day tour package that includes a guided evening hike for the chance to photograph the aurora against the backdrop of a yurt tucked deep in the boreal forest.
+All guests get a clear view of the lights from the yurt's large, wrap-around deck and can head indoors to warm up near the fire with a nightcap in hand.

 From behind the lens